Facebook: Watch Out For 'Watch'

 Competitor Analysis

-Facebook’s Watch is competing with YouTube, Netflix, and Amazon’s Prime Video.
+Facebook’s Watch is competing with YouTube, Netflix, and Amazon’s (NASDAQ:AMZN) Prime Video.

 For now, Watch is solely competing with YouTube as Facebook gets original content rolling on the video platform.
 However, once Watch exclusives begin premiering, we can expect the competition for viewers to heat up between Watch, Netflix and Amazon.